What if you could go anywhere, do anything, and spend your time and your money any way you wanted?

 Sure, sometimes, things don’t work out as you expect.
 Markets zig when you’re positioned for them to zag.
 Currencies go up when you’re betting they’ll move down.
 Real estate values increase… but they also fall, sometimes quick and sometimes far, as we long-term global property investors all know from experience.

-Sometimes, paradise comes with humidity, bugs, broken-down taxis, zero zoning, litter, and broken sidewalks.
+Sometimes, paradise comes with humidity, bugs, belligerent taxi drivers, zero zoning, litter, and broken sidewalks.

 You can be sure of a place or an opportunity… and then you can change your mind.